 Oct.
 2011 - 11ADM-07 - Medicaid Buy-In Program for Working People with Disabilities: Disregard Retirement Accounts in Determining Resource Eligibility and Increased Resource Standards

-Effective 10/1/2011, individual resource limit increased to $20,000 and couples to $30,000, and IRAs and other retirement funds excluded from resource limits even if not in distribution status.
+IRAs and other retirement funds are excluded from resource limits for this program, even if not in distribution status.

 10 ADM -02 10ADM-02 - Medicaid Buy-In Program for Working People with Disabilities Medical Improvement Group (Mar.
 3, 2010)(attachments available here )(concerns continuing eligibility for people no longer eligible for disability under the "basic coverage" group because of medical improvement, but who still have a severe impairment)